smorrrs/Desperados-III-Resources/timer_setup.md

 ## Feedback
-If you'd like the splitting logic to work differerently and you know how to implement the desired changes, please offer your suggestion to smorrs#4260 on discord.
+If you'd like the splitting logic to work differently and you know how to implement the desired changes, please offer your suggestion to smorrs#4260 on discord.